marbu/xmonad/README.md

 ~~~

 Note: Plasma now uses meta key in some default keybindings (eg. meta-tab is
-catched by Plasma and not XMonad) which needs to be reconfigured.
+catched by Plasma and not Xmonad) which needs to be reconfigured.

-Unfortunatelly, there are few new issues compared to KDE 4 xmonad integration:
+Unfortunatelly, there are few new issues compared to KDE 4 with xmonad:

  * [KDE Bug 351141](https://bugs.kde.org/show_bug.cgi?id=351141)
  * [KDE Bug 351706](https://bugs.kde.org/show_bug.cgi?id=351706)
- * multiple screens messess with window placement (requires better description
+ * multiple screens mess with window placement (most of windows from multiple
-   as this one may be actually a feature though)
+   virtual desktops end up on single virt. desktop when screen is connected
+   or disconnected) and this *may be* a consequence of new KDE 5 feature which
+   maintains separate desktop configuration when new screen is attached
+   (further investigation needed)